 Step 2: Build a histogram for each participant’s vote

 As each participant states his/her rating, build a histogram that shows the results.
 It might look like this.

 I’m happy if most people feel the meeting was a break-even investment.
-Still, there’s almost always room for improvement.
+Still, there’s almost always room for a team to do better.
 Even if everyone rated the meeting at 4, it’s worth doing the next step to find out why the meeting worked well so you can repeat your success.